hwater27/attend-leaderboard-snukendo/README.md

 - Ranks handle ties (same attendance → same rank)
 - Top 3 are highlighted with gold/silver/bronze
 - Search filters by member name in real time
+ - Toggle between Base and +Events using the switch next to Search